deepsidhu1313/common-json/README.md

 # common-json

-json library in java common for all SIPS modules
+json library in java.

+common for all SIPS modules.